CAMDgraz/md_analysis/README.md

   -h, --help            show this help message and exit

 Trajectory input options:
-  -traj trajectory      Path to the trajectory file -top topology         Path to the topology file
+  -traj trajectory      Path to the trajectory file [required] -top topology         Path to the topology file
-  -f first_frame        First frame to analyze starting at 0 [default: 1] -l last_frame         Last frame to analyze (counting from 0) [default: last frame] -s stride             Stride of frames to analyze [default: 1] -sel selections       Atom selection (MDTraj syntax) [default: all]
+  -f first_frame        First frame to analyze starting at 0 [default: 1] -l last_frame         Last frame to analyze (counting from 0) [default: last frame] -s stride             Stride of frames to analyze [default: 1] -sel selections       Atom selections (MDTraj syntax) separated by ":" (e.g.
+                        "all:backbone") [default: all]

 Analiysis options:
   -labels LABELS [LABELS ...]